Undergraduate Department of

-All Management Information Systems majors must complete two courses as follows.
+All Management Information Systems majors must complete three courses as follows.
 Each course selected must be completed with a grade of "C–" or better.

 MAN 4720 Strategic Management and Business Policy (3)

-Plus one elective from the following list of courses:
+Plus two electives from the following list of courses:

 FIN 3244 Financial Markets, Institutions, and International Finance Systems (3)

 ISM 3003 Foundations of Management Information Systems (3)